sidemash/utilitaire-js/README.md

 # utilitaire-js
 Set of utils Tools for Typescript mainly to enhance Promise API

+# Dependencies
+- lodash
+- immutable
+- es6-promise

 # Future
-This type is meant to be used as Promises, so when you see Future<T>, think "Promise<T> with additionals behaviors having 4 states : NotYetStarted, Pending, Successful, Failed"
+This `Future` type is meant to be used as Promises, so when you see Future<T>, think "Promise<T> with additionals behaviors having 4 states : NotYetStarted, Pending, Successful, Failed"

 ## Usages Examples
 ### Use Case 1 - Defining Fallback